 Note: Data are presented as n/N (%) or median (interquartile range).
 Values are shown for the 30-day landmark cohort.
 The interval to first mepolizumab is reported among recipients within the first year.
 In the no-mepolizumab-by-day-30 group, 7 patients eventually received mepolizumab during total follow-up, but only 2 initiated it within 12 months.
-The p-value for mepolizumab use within 12 months was not tested because this variable is directly related to the day-30 exposure definition. p-values are descriptive and were not adjusted for multiple comparisons.
+The p value for mepolizumab use within 12 months was not tested because this variable is directly related to the day-30 exposure definition. p values are descriptive and were not adjusted for multiple comparisons.
+Abbreviation: IV, intravenous.

 Table 3.
 Post-landmark outcomes in the 30-day landmark cohort